BEFORE

 how strongly we believe that physical existence without non-physical existence

-is meaningless, we are not willing to conclude with certainty that the rest of
+is meaningless, we are not willing to conclude with certainty that almost all of

-the world is wrong.
-Perhaps physical life has meaning in and of itself, perhaps
+the rest of the world is wrong.
+Perhaps physical life has meaning in and of

 We would add that if the third possibility is correct, if there is